manussekhar/German_Notes/Conjugation/Unregelmaßig verben.md

-change both in first and second part of the verb
+change both in first and second part of the verb.